 Find out more about the programme structure, content and courses from the link below.

 The quick guide gives you a general overview of the application process and how to apply.
 Make sure that you meet the admissions requirements, prepare your documents in advance and apply when applications are open.

 Please note that there is only one intake per academic year.
-You must submit your application online at the Finnish national application portal Studyinfo.
 The online application form is open only during the application period.